unic/ScalaWebTest/examples/README.md

 ## Dockerize building and running the tests
 The sub-folder *docker* contains examples to build and run your tests with a docker image provided by ScalaWebTest.
 It also shows how to build a small docker container, with pre-compiled tests in it.

+## Educational examples for documentation
+The sub-folder *documentation*, contains examples as used by the documentation.
+They have a more educational focus then the integration tests of the scalawebtest-integration module.